Falling...

 I really want to know what happened to Kit.

-I think it is interesting that there was in Part 4, the discussion with Perls - imaginary discussion, based on his writing - the metaphor of exploding!
-And I'm back to thinking that if I'm right, if the damage he has caused me is due to the process Fanita described, I need to discuss this with him - or I need to make the official complaint.
+I think it is interesting that there was in Part 4, an imaginary discussion with Perls, based on his writing - it contains the metaphor of exploding!
+And I'm back to thinking that if I'm right, if the damage Kit has caused me is due to the process Fanita described, I need to discuss this with him - or I need to make the official complaint.

 Comments